Be part of the renewable energy solution

 How can you help?

 Well, you guessed it… we need homes to install these domestic storage devices – the intelligent batteries and hot water tanks, so that we can monitor how well they help balance the grid.
 The best bit is that if you want to get involved, you’ll get to use (and keep!) a free, highly efficient hot water tank.
 We will even contribute towards installation costs.
 We are currently looking for homes in Cornwall in London who have electrically heated water.
-To find out more visit our project website, or email firstname.lastname@example.org
+To find out more or to register your interest visit our PETE project website.

 A bit of background on the project